Dean of Oxford college agrees to step down after mediation process

 According to The Guardian newspaper, the dean’s supporters said the college will pay a “substantial” sum in compensation to Prof Percy and reimburse his legal costs.

+In a statement, Prof Percy said: “I can now step aside, and look forward to resuming a normal life with my wife Emma who has been such a rock of strength during this painful struggle.

-The newspaper reported that Prof Percy said in a statement that while the past four years have “often been harrowing”, he has “drawn great comfort from the unwavering support from colleagues, alumni and friends”.
+“While the past four years have often been harrowing, I have drawn great comfort from the unwavering support of colleagues, alumni and friends.”

+He added: “Despite the trials and troubles over the last four years, we will miss Christ Church enormously.

+“It is a special place, and our family have been blessed with great support and friendship from students, staff, congregation and colleagues over this time.

 The college said Prof Percy has agreed to step down voluntarily from his role as dean of Christ Church and will leave on April 26.